silverstripe/silverstripe-environmentcheck/README.md

 	EnvironmentCheckSuite::register('check', 'HasFunctionCheck("curl_init")', "Does PHP have CURL support?");
 	EnvironmentCheckSuite::register('check', 'HasFunctionCheck("imagecreatetruecolor")', "Does PHP have GD2 support?");

 The first argument is the name of the check suite.
 There are two built-in check suites, "health", and "check", corresponding to the `dev/health` and `dev/check` URLs.
 If you wish, you can create your own check suites and execute them on other URLs.
+You can also add a check to more than one suite by passing the first argument as an array.

 The module comes bundled with a few checks in `DefaultHealthChecks.php`.
 However, to test your own application, you probably want to write custom checks.